 “What can you do besides Bingo?
 That’s all I hear about, and frankly, I don’t like Bingo.
 Do you like it where you live?
 Thank you for your response.” —Lillian

 I’m with you when it comes to Bingo!
 I tried it once when I first moved to my assisted living community.
 I thought I might like it better now, but once was enough.
 I never went back—and that was fine because there is so much more to do.
 Sometimes a person has to be careful not to do too much on any given day.

 There are many other activities to try too.
-Several times a year, we have a trip to the theater.
-We’ve also gone to the zoo and arboretum.
+We have a trip to the theater several times a year, and we’ve also gone to the zoo and arboretum.
 Some months we go out to a local restaurant.
 At other times, there might be a historical storyteller to hear.
-We have harp concerts, cello concerts, choirs, guitarists, singers and dancers entertain us.
+We have harp concerts, cello concerts, choirs, guitarists, singers, and dancers entertain us.

 Thanks for your question!
 And don’t worry about Bingo!